 Another year come and gone.
 Normally, about here, I would start to wax poetic, but this year I don't have time.
 I'm too busy writing.

 Really.
-This was the year I decided to refocus my writing efforts on plays after a two-year hiatus during which I was lured away by the siren song of Hollywood and New York, writing screenplays and novels that got me both a manager an agent but zero traction in either of this fabled cities.
+This was the year I decided to refocus my writing efforts on plays after a two-year hiatus during which I was lured away by the siren song of Hollywood and New York, writing screenplays and novels that got me both a manager an agent but zero traction in either of these fabled cities.

 But those two years weren't a total bust.
 I learned that I love writing plays.
 And I love everything that goes along with that.
 The production photos.
 The newspaper reviews.
 The emails from directors asking for advice.
 And, last but far from least, the generous royalty checks.